The ALMA Frontier Fields Survey. VI. Lensing-corrected 1.1mm number counts in Abell 2744, MACSJ0416.1-2403, MACSJ1149.5+2223, Abell 370 and Abell S1063: Results and discussion

 Number counts obtained in deep pencil beam surveys as the FF are limited by cosmic variance, i.e., the uncertainty in observational estimates of the number density of extragalactic objects due to the underlying large scale structure, which could become the dominant source of systematic error (e.g., \citealt{Somerville2004,Trenti2008,Moster2011}).
 We obtain $1\sigma$ cosmic variance estimates using three different approaches.
 First, we derive the field-to-field variance directly from our cumulative counts, computing the variance from the median counts per cluster field down to $0.013\,\textmd{mJy}$.
 Dividing its square root by the number of clusters and the corresponding median combined counts, we obtain a relative uncertainty of 17\%.
 Secondly, we obtain an approximate cosmic variance using the expression determined by \citet{Driver2010} from galaxies in the Sloan Digital Sky Survey Data Release 7 and generalized over all redshift.
 We adopt $2.28'\times2.28'$ as the (observed) survey area for each of our cluster fields, obtain comoving transverse lengths for these values at $z=2$, and use them in their Eq.
 4 for one line of sight.
 We obtain a cosmic variance of 31\% (20\%) for the comoving volume contained in the range $z=1-3$ ($z=0-4$).
 Adopting a number of independent volumes equal to our number of cluster fields gives a cosmic variance of 14\% and 9\% for said redshift ranges.
 We note that \citet{Driver2010} assume the same cosmological parameters adopted in this work.

-Finally, we obtain another estimate using the Cosmic Variance Calculator v1.03\footnote{https://www.ph.unimelb.edu.au/$\sim$mtrenti/cvc/CosmicVariance.html} by \citet{Trenti2008}, where cosmic variance is computed via the two point correlation function in extended Press-Schechter theory.
-Adopting a survey area $2.28'\times2.28'$, mean $z=2$, an intrinsic number of objects of four (as this is the median number of sources in our combined cumulative counts down to $0.013\,\textmd{mJy}$), a halo filling factor of 1.0, completeness 1.0, $\sigma_8=0.9$ and a Sheth-Tormen bias, we obtain a relative cosmic variance of 18\% (14\%) for the redshift interval $z=1-3$ ($z=0-4$).
+Finally, we obtain another estimate using the Cosmic Variance Calculator v1.03\footnote{\url{https://www.ph.unimelb.edu.au/~mtrenti/cvc/CosmicVariance.html}} by \citet{Trenti2008}, where cosmic variance is computed via the two point correlation function in extended Press-Schechter theory.
+Adopting a survey area $2.28'\times2.28'$, mean $z=2$, an intrinsic number of objects of four (as this is the median number of sources in our combined cumulative counts down to $0.013\,\textmd{mJy}$), a halo filling factor of 1.0, completeness 1.0, rms matter fluctuation today in linear theory $\sigma_8=0.9$ and a Sheth-Tormen bias, we obtain a relative cosmic variance of 18\% (14\%) for the redshift interval $z=1-3$ ($z=0-4$).
 Adopting a survey area $11.4'\times2.28'$ (i.e. as if our five cluster fields are displayed contiguously) and an intrinsic number of objects of 29 (as this is the total number of sources) gives a cosmic variance of 13\% and 10\% for said redshift ranges..
 However, we note that some of the cosmological parameters used by this calculator are slightly different ($\Omega_m=0.26$, $\Omega_{\Lambda}=0.74$) to those adopted by us.

 At our faintest flux limit, uncertainties in the median combined cumulative counts coming from our Monte Carlo simulations are in the range 75-281\%, while those from Poisson statistics are in the range 48-79\%.
 From these we note that cosmic variance estimates from the three approaches mentioned before are all exceeded by these uncertainties.